ogham/minisudo/README.md

     $ sudo just uninstall

+Debian users will need to have the `libpam0g-dev` package installed.

 How it works
 ------------

 minisudo uses [PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) as its authentication mechanism, which is how it knows what your password is.
+It installs a file into `/etc/pam.d` to allow it to do this.

 The binary is installed with the [setuid bit](https://en.wikipedia.org/wiki/Setuid) set, which is how it’s able to run programs as root.